A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Case studies: performance of the different fixed-point methods

-Many important tasks in machine learning can be understood as the evaluation of a sequential process.
-For example, evaluating deep neural networks, recurrent neural networks, state space models, or transformers (sequential evaluation of the blocks over depth); sampling from a diffusion model, or in general any Markov chain or process such as Markov chain Monte Carlo; maintaining a world model over the course of many sequential updates to the state; and many more problems fall under this heading.
-In this section, we consider three empirical case studies that illustrate how the unifying framework above provides heuristic guidance about which fixed-point schemes will excel in which settings.
+In this section, we consider three empirical case studies that illustrate how the unifying framework and convergence analysis presented in this paper provides guidance about which fixed-point schemes will excel in which settings.
 This concordance is based on the structure of the Jacobian of $f_{t+1}$ and the relative computational cost of different fixed-point methods.
+In a nutshell, we advise:

-Our heuristic guidance, in a nutshell, is: \begin{quote} \textit{Use the simplest approximate Jacobian as possible, but no simpler.} \end{quote} Simpler approximate Jacobians, like the identity matrix Picard iterations, are less computationally expensive, meaning that each fixed-point iteration is more efficient.
-So, if the lower-order fixed-point method still converges in a small number of fixed-point iterations, it achieves the sequential roll-out $\mathbf{x}^*$ in faster wall-clock times on GPUs than higher-order fixed point methods.
-However, if the higher-order fixed-point method (e.g. Newton or quasi-Newton) converges in far fewer iterations than the lower-order fixed-point method, then the increased computation of the higher-order fixed-point method is worthwhile.
-Intuitively, the number of iterations needed for a fixed-point method to converge should be related to how faithfully $A_t$ approximate the linearized dynamics $\nicefrac{\partial f_{t+1}}{\partial x_t}$.
-We support this intuition with three empirical case studies to highlight where Newton, quasi-Newton, and Picard iterations excel.
-Further experimental details are provided in \Cref{app:supp_exp}.
+To elaborate: simpler approximate Jacobians are less computationally expensive, meaning that each fixed-point iteration is more efficient.
+So, if a lower-order fixed-point method (e.g., Picard or Jacobi) converges in a small number of iterations, it may reach $\mathbf{x}^{\star}$ in less time than higher-order methods.
+However, if the higher-order fixed-point method (e.g. Newton or quasi-Newton) converges in far fewer iterations than lower-order methods, then the increased computation of the higher-order fixed-point method may be worthwhile.
+As supported by the theoretical analysis in \Cref{sec:conv_rates}, the number of iterations needed for a fixed-point method to converge is related to the difference in spectral norm between $\tilde{A}_t$ and $A_t := \nicefrac{\partial f_{t+1}}{\partial x_t}$.
+We support this intuition with the following case studies, with further experimental details provided in \Cref{app:supp_exp}.
 Our code is available at \url{https://github.com/lindermanlab/parallelizing_with_lds}